Freakwill/pyrimidine/paper/paper.md

 `Container` is a super-metaclass of `System` for creating containers.

-There are mainly two types of containers: list-like and tuple-like, where lists imply that all elements in the container are of the same type, while tuples have no such restriction.
+There are mainly two types of containers: list-like and tuple-like, where the former implies that all elements in the container are of the same type, while the later has no such restriction.

 ### Fundamental Classes